akardapolov/awesome-elixir/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Clean up database
-Clean up development and test database
+Clean up development and test databases
   - Run `mix ecto.drop`
-  - drop database projects_from_git_test;
+  - Run in postgres database `drop database projects_from_git_test`;

 ## Bugs and feature requests
 List a bug and feature request: [Issues](https://github.com/akardapolov/awesome-elixir/issues)